Tilt-Ropter: A Fully Actuated Hybrid Aerial-Terrestrial Vehicle with Tilt Rotors and Passive Wheels: Related Works

 Most HATVs are built upon underactuated quadrotors or bi-copters~\cite{cao2024aircrab, fan2019autonomous, zhang2023model, wu2023unified, zhang2022autonomous, pan2023skywalker, kalantari2014modeling, yu2025hybrid, yang2022sytab, qin2020hybrid, lin2024skater}, where the coupling of attitude and position control limits maneuverability, particularly in yaw and lateral motion.
 While bi-copters offer improved yaw control via rotor tilting~\cite{lin2024skater, yang2022sytab}, they still face constraints in agile multi-directional maneuvers.

-While most HATVs remain underactuated, recent progress in the MAV field has produced fully actuated designs~\cite{ryll2014novel, kamel2018voliro, li2024servo}, introducing actuation schemes beyond conventional quadrotors, with potential benefits for future HATV development.
+While most HATVs remain underactuated, recent progress in the MAV field has produced fully actuated designs~\cite{ryll2014novel, ryll2016modeling, kamel2018voliro, li2024servo}, introducing actuation schemes beyond conventional quadrotors, with potential benefits for future HATV development.
 Such platforms can in principle generate arbitrary forces and torques~\cite{bodie2020active, bodie2020towards}, enabling precise 6-DoF control and improved interaction with the environment.

-However, realizing this capability in practice requires a dedicated control allocation formulation to map the desired wrench to actuator commands and to coordinate multiple actuators, which becomes particularly critical in hybrid locomotion scenarios.
+However, fully actuated designs introduce non-negligible trade-offs.
+The inclusion of additional actuators, such as tilting mechanisms, increases structural complexity, mass, and power consumption, which may compromise flight efficiency.
+Moreover, actuation redundancy requires dedicated control allocation strategies to resolve input redundancy.